By Tim Lambert

 TOUCH AND GO

-This old saying probably comes from ships sailing in shallow waters where they might touch the seabed then go.
+This old saying probably comes from ships sailing in shallow waters where they might touch the seabed and then go.
 If so, they were obviously in a dangerous and uncertain situation.

 In Celtic times people believed that benevolent spirits lived in trees.
 When in trouble people knocked on the tree and asked the spirits for help.